Backlash (2020): Storylines

 At Money in the Bank, Asuka won the women's Money in the Bank ladder match.
 The following night on Raw, Raw Women's Champion Becky Lynch revealed that she was pregnant and announced a hiatus for maternity leave and that the ladder match was actually for the title instead of a contract that granted a championship match, thus Asuka became the new Raw Women's Champion.
-On the May 25 episode of Raw, Nia Jax, who was also in the ladder match, defeated NXT Women's Champion Charlotte Flair and Natalya in a triple threat match to become the number one contender against Asuka for the title at Backlash.
+On the May 18 episode, Nia Jax, who was also in the ladder match, interrupted Asuka's title celebration and wanted a shot at the title.
+The following week, she won a triple threat match to become the number one contender against Asuka for the title at Backlash.